siddhartha-12/MigFit/README.md

 Uses JWT (store the token in localStorage)
 We have a memu page having all the apllication feature.
-We also have a Edit Profile if user wants to make any changes in the profile. (http://localhost:4200/fitness/profile)
+We also have a Edit Profile if user wants to make any changes in the profile. (http://localhost:4200/fitness/profile) where a user is able to change the password and add details.

 ## Technologies Used